 Based on original empirical research, Russell presents a detailed analysis of the political complexities, compromises, and investments that underpin LGBT efforts to achieve sexual rights and protections.
-With an historical trajectory that spans the so-called "decriminalisation" era to the present day, she shows how LGBT activists have both resisted and embraced police incursions into queer space, and how—with LGBT support—police leaders have recrafted histories of violence as stories of institutional progress.
+With a historical trajectory that spans the so-called 'decriminalisation' era to the present day, she shows how LGBT activists have both resisted and embraced police incursions into queer space, and how—with LGBT support—police leaders have re-crafted histories of violence as stories of institutional progress.

 Queer Histories and the Politics of Policing advances broader understandings of the nature of police power and the shifting terrain of sexual citizenship.
-It will be of interest to students and researchers of criminology, sociology, and law engaged in studies of policing, social justice, gender and sexuality, and socio-legal studies.
+It will be of interest to students and researchers of criminology, sociology, and law engaged in studies of policing, social justice, and gender and sexuality.

 Gail Mason, Professor of Criminology, University of Sydney, Australia

 'Through a detailed analysis of historic queer moments, Queer Histories and the Politics of Policing maps the carceral investments that shape "good queer citizenship".
 The book is fluid, compelling, and accessible.'

 Erica R Meiners, Bernard J. Brommel Distinguished Research Professor, Northeastern Illinois University, USA

 'A must-read—not only for those who are interested in the shifting terrain of sexual politics and policing in Australia, but also for those who want to understand what is at stake in broader trends in "diversity" policing.
 A richly textured and politically incisive account.
 Critical queer interdisciplinary scholarship at its best.'